Here is the Meaning of In-Unit Laundry. What is In-Unit Laundry? In-Unit Laundry Meaning, Apartments, Pros and Cons.

 Give your dryer’s lint trap a good scrub every three months, or once every season.
 Use a little detergent and wash it, or you can even put it in the dishwasher.

-Wipe down the barrel of your dryer while using in-unit laundry service.
+Wipe down the barrel of your dryer while using an in-unit laundry service.

 Every few months, use a cloth and some rubbing alcohol to wipe down the inside of your dryer to get rid of any residue or lint.